 - Behavioural therapists — They work to treat mental health disorders, usually by seeking to identify and change potentially self-destructive or unhealthy behaviours.
 Behavioural Therapy can help reduce undesirable or atypical behaviours and aims to increase appropriate behaviours.
 This form of therapy is particularly successful with children who are struggling with their behaviours both at home and at school.
 Although therapy and counselling are often used interchangeably, they also differ.
 Counselling can be said to be more focused on a particular problem that needs to be addressed, in comparison to therapy, which can focus on a broader range of longer-term issues.

 - Educational psychometricians — Psychometricians design and analyse assessments that measure psychological characteristics, such as intelligence or behaviour.
 Many work simultaneously as psychologists to specialise in a practice.
+Psychoeducation can be especially helpful with child development.

 When should I see a professional?

 Again, you don't need to have a clinically diagnosable issue to see a professional.
 You can just be feeling off, burnt out or stressed.
-We cannot emphasize enough that no problem is out of scope to talk about.
+We cannot emphasise enough that no problem is out of scope to talk about.

 However, it can be challenging to identify the symptoms of a clinical mental illness before they turn into more severe mental disorders.
 If you're unsure, these could be early warning signs that you need to consider counselling: